artcom/webapp-display/README.md

 ## Logs

 Logs are created in the path specified via the command line arguments.
 The log files are named `webapp-display-YYYY-MM-DD.log`.
 The logs are rotated daily and the number of log files is limited to 7.
+In case that the browser window (chromium) becomes unresponsive, performance metrics will be logged.

 ## Usage